Mortgage Q&A: “How to pay the mortgage with a credit card.”

 While it’s kind of cool to pay your mortgage with a credit card, it does require some work, as noted above.
-And if you have a jumbo mortgage payment, these methods may not work very well if your limits are low.
+And if you have a jumbo mortgage payment, these methods may not work very well if your credit limits are low.

 You certainly won’t want to send partial payments and find out that your loan servicer paid down your principal or simply returned your check.

 At the end of the day, you’ll have to ask yourself how much you’ll really “earn” by using a credit card once factoring in your time (opportunity cost) going to the store to buy gift cards, not to mention the transaction fees and credit card annual fees.